-When you sign this form, you are agreeing to take part in this research study.
+When you sign this form, you are agreeing to take part in this research study and agree to have your leftover blood and apheresis product used for research.
 This means that you have read the consent form, your questions have been answered, and you have decided to volunteer.
 Your signature also means that you are permitting the University of Pennsylvania to use your personal health information collected about you for research purposes within our institution.
 You are also allowing the University of Pennsylvania to disclose that personal health information to outside organizations or people involved with the operations of this study.